microsoft/azure-pipelines-extensions/README.md

 - Ensure you have installed Node.js
 - Run `npm -g install gulp-cli`
 - Run `npm install -g tfx-cli`
+- Run `npm install -g vsts-npm-auth`
+- Run `vsts-npm-auth -config .npmrc` to setup authentication for npm (might be needed if you need to install packages for certain tasks within an extension))

 ### How to Build